What Does a Behavior Analyst Do? Life as a BCBA

 What Do BCBAs Do?

-Becoming a behavior analyst is no small decision — BCBAs must have a master’s degree in a related field, complete required behavior-analytic graduate coursework, fulfill between 1500 to 2000 hours of supervised fieldwork, pass the BCBA exam and in some states, apply and be approved for state licensure.
+Becoming a Board Certified Behavior Analyst is no small decision — BCBAs must have a master’s degree in a related field, complete required behavior-analytic graduate coursework, fulfill between 1500 and 2000 hours of supervised fieldwork, pass the BCBA exam and in some states, apply and be approved for state licensure.

 Looking at the position broadly, being a BCBA involves observing and assessing individuals, creating tailored programs, training others, evaluating progress, modifying programs as needed and providing supervision.
 These professionals should have some of the following skills: